 How does cloud storage ensure HIPAA compliance?

-Cloud storage providers must implement strict security measures, such as AES-256 encryption, multi-factor authentication, and regular security audits.
-They also sign a Business Associate Agreement (BAA) with healthcare providers.
-See how SFTP To Go meets these requirements.
+Cloud storage providers must use strong security measures like AES-256 encryption, multi-factor authentication, and access controls.
+They must also sign a Business Associate Agreement (BAA) and follow HIPAA security rules for data storage and transfer.
+See details.

-Should small healthcare practices use HIPAA compliant cloud storage?
+Why do healthcare providers need HIPAA compliant cloud storage?

-What features should I look for in HIPAA compliant cloud storage?
+What features should HIPAA compliant cloud storage include?

-How do I know if a cloud storage provider is HIPAA compliant?
+How can I tell if a cloud provider is HIPAA compliant?